KARP - Book one

-I actually 'saw' some of this book in a dream or vision way back in the 1980s.
-I was so excited that I went into a local Library and tried to find out if what I 'saw' actually happened.
+As I mentioned on the Home Page, I actually 'saw' some of this book in a dream or vision way back in the 1980s.
+I was so excited that I went straight into a local Library the next day and tried to find out if what I 'saw' actually happened.
 Imagine my surprise when I found out that my hero was real!
 Anyway, the rest of the adventure is for you to enjoy.

 Those that have proofread the book tell me that "KARP is a powerful epic in the tradition of The Ten Commandments, Ben Hur or The Exodus".

 The Adventure is mainly set in late first-century Ephesus, the book ultimately revolves around a young boy called Polykarpos – or Karp for short.
 The book recounts his extraordinary deeds as he grows into manhood alongside some of history's most ordinary men and women - who, young and old, fought through the most challenging circumstances of their very lives, renounced their fear and became exemplary heroes to us all.